vshymanskyy/StandWithUkraine/docs/README.md

 - 💵 [**Donate to the military**](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi) — funds used to buy equipment, ammunition, vehicles, etc. for frontline soldiers.
 - 💵 [**Donate to the humanitarian campaign**](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-rahunok-dlya-gumanitarnoyi-dopomogi-ukrayintsyam-postrajdalim-vid-rosiyskoyi-agresiyi) — funds used to provide relief to civilians endangered by the war.

+### Donate Crypto via Aid For Ukraine

+💵 [**Aid For Ukraine**](https://donate.thedigital.gov.ua/) — an initiative launched in cooperation with the Ministry of Digital Transformation of Ukraine that converts crypto funds received into fiat and sends the donations to the National Bank of Ukraine.
+The donations will be used to help the Armed Forces of Ukraine as well as Ukrainian civilians in dire need of humanitarian aid.

 ### Donate to Non-Government Organizations

 > ⚠️ Refrain from sending money to **any crypto wallets**, except those found on official charity websites.<br>